caspervonb/node-browser_process/doc/man/browser_process.findSync.3.md

-# browser_process.find -- search for the executable of a browser synchronously
+# browser_process.findSync -- search for a browser executable synchronously

 ## SYNOPSIS